NickGrunert/master-thesis/modules/01_using_sam.typ

     It has been demonstrated that certain segments are capable of being effectively segmented by the use of specific input images.
     Conversely, SAM has been observed to be incapable of identifying the same segment when other input images are employed.
-    This is exemplified by the second row of masks, in which the derivative image is entirely incapable of identifying the segment.
+    This is exemplified by the second row of masks, where SAM is incapable of identifying the segment on the derivative imag.
-    In the final row of masks, the images employing RGB data incorporate an erroneous segment to the right.
+    In the final row of masks, the results run on the images employing RGB data incorporate an erroneous segment to the right.
     However, the derivative image is able to clearly differentiate between the two with a high degree of certainty, as evidenced by the particularly high score of 0.937.
-    This suggests the potential for combining the masks in a manner that may yield a more effective segmentation.
+    This finding indicates the possibility of combining the masks in a manner that may yield a more effective segmentation.
+    The evaluation of this suggestion is to be postponed until a later point in the research process.

     #subpar.grid(
       columns: 1,